yankeebobo/statamicthemes.github.io/_themes/2013-01-20-statarkers-theme.md

   - blank
   - minimal
 summary: >
-  A bare-bones Statamic theme created to act as a starting point.
-This theme is a blank canvas and will enable you to get up and running with a site build in a matter of minutes.
+  A minimal Statamic theme created to act as a starting point.
+This theme is a minimal canvas and will enable you to get up and running with a site build in a matter of minutes.
 download_link: https://github.com/statamicthemes/statarkers-theme